Rostlab/JS16_ProjectF/static/when-theon-met-ramsay.md

 Our algo is also not very forgiving - in the match up between Ramsay and Theon, it is Theon who is likelier to get wiped out first.
 [Check out Theon's predicted likelihood of death](https://www.got.show/characters/Theon%20Greyjoy)

-And what about the Bolton's, you ask? they are some nasty bunch of creeps and deserve to be taken out too.
-Well our algorithm says that both Roose and Ramsay chances to die are not high.
-[Check out Ramsay's predicted likelihood of death](https://www.got.show/characters/Ramsay%20Snow).
-So if you take our word, the Boltons are likely to stick around.
-What?
-Don't like this prediciton? welll, like Mr. Drumpf, we just "tell it as it is"...

 ![The north remembers](https://i.ytimg.com/vi/cyTWrPKIZns/maxresdefault.jpg)